 The most common activity of modern applications is to deal with input and output, rather than a lot of number-crunching.
 The problem with using input/output(I/O) functions is that they are blocking.
-The actual write to a hard disk or reading from network takes an extremely long time compared to the speed of the CPU.
+The actual write to a hard disk or reading from the network takes an extremely long time compared to the speed of the CPU.
 The functions don’t finish until the task is done so meanwhile, your application is doing nothing.
-For applications which require high performance, this is a major roadblock as other activities and other I/O operations are kept waiting.
+For applications that require high performance, this is a major roadblock as other activities and other I/O operations are kept waiting.

 One of the standard solutions is to use threads.
 Each blocking I/O operation is started in a separate thread.
 When the blocking function gets invoked in the thread, the processor can schedule another thread to run, which actually needs the CPU.